primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ## Audit Logs

-Some administrative users and team managers may have access to the *Audit Log*.
-To see the audit log, first navigate to Settings by clicking on the settings icon at the top of the page.
-In the side panel, you will see a link labelled "Audit Logs."
+Some administrative users and team managers may have access to the *Audit Logs*.
+To access this feature, click the Settings link in the Navigation Menu.
+Once you are in Settings, click "Audit Logs" in the Settings Navigation Menu.

 ![](img/v1-6/image1.png)
 ![](img/v1-6/image2.png)

-When you click on this link, you will see the table pictured below.
-This contains a list of all actions which users have committed in the system.
-Each row represents a different action, including the user name of the user, the type of action, the type (and some times the id) of the record on which the action was performed, and the date and time of the action.
-Using the filter inputs to the right of the list, you can filter which actions are displayed.
-You can filter by date and time or user name.
+The Audit Logs page shows you a list of all actions which users have committed in the system.
+Each row represents a different action, including the username of the user, the type of action, the type (and sometimes the ID) of the record on which the action was performed, and the date and time of the action.
+Using the filters menu to the right of the list, you can limit which audit log entries are displayed.
+You can filter by date and time or username.
 To apply a set of filters, click "Apply," and to clear out all filters, click "Clear."

 ![](img/v1-6/image3.png)

+NOTE: The Audit Logs do not contain identifiable information from records.
+For instance, an audit log entry might tell you that the user "john-case-worker" edited a case with the ID "abcd123" at 10:15 on October 1, 2020.
+However, it will not tell you what specific information was added to the case.

 ## Tasks View